MariuszSzlachta/17.3/README.md

 - node server.js
 - you can observe a content of test.json file.

-## Functionality

-Just sends website as response of your http GET request.
-Then allow you to chose and upload file.
-If you choose image file, it will be displayed after upload.

 ## License

 The following license terms apply to my code.
 The libraries and frameworks used to create the application contain separate license terms.